-Two common PHA tools and hence systematic ways of identifying and analyzing hazards are the Hazard and Operability (HAZOP) and Hazard Identification (HAZID) studies.
+Two common ways of identifying and analysing potential risks are the Hazard and Operability (HAZOP) and Hazard Identification (HAZID) studies.
 Apart from the acronyms being quite similar, both analyses are often conducted through multidisciplinary workshops with participants from relevant disciplines.
-This approach is chosen to stimulate creative thinking and imaginative examination of the design under review through interaction between relevant disciplines, as well as using the experience and knowledge of the participants to identify risks and recommend areas of improvement.
-The HAZOP and HAZID methodologies also follow a similar structure.
-So how are they different, and when is one more suitable than the other?
+The HAZOP and HAZID methodologies also follow a similar structure and are both qualitative risk assessments.
+Therefore it is not uncommon that the two safety-related studies are mixed up.
+So how are the two studies different, and when is one more suitable than the other?

 Similarities between HAZID and HAZOP

-First, let us look at similarities with regard to methodology.
-For both HAZOP and HAZID, the following outline applies:
+Now, let us look at similarities with regard to methodology.
+For both HAZOP studies and HAZID studies, the following outline applies: